-- Concatenation Custom Function – adding the custom function will allow you to use the “=Concat(Cell_Range, separator)” function in Excel where the values with in the cell range will be concatenated together.
-See below image for example.
+- Concatenation Custom Function – adding the custom function will allow you to use the “=Concat(Cell_Range, separator)” function in Excel where the values within the cell range will be concatenated together.
+See the below image for example.
 If the “separator” is omitted, it will use a space between the values in each cell.

 - Hide 0 Columns - Hides columns whose values are 0.